tarekchida/restoFinder/readme.md

 -	*Bootstrap v 3.3.7*: For the CSS and the HTML (Grid, Form…)

 I didn’t use a database for this web application, all the data are coming from JSON file.
-For the US3 the soled tickets are note reflected in the status.

 ## HOW TO USE IT: